-1.7.1 Municipal Development Plan (MDP)
+1.7.2 Municipal Development Plan (MDP) (Flourish)

-The City of St. Albert MDP, Bylaw 15/2007 as amended, Future Land Use Policy, Map 2, designates the plan area for industrial, commercial, and residential land uses with the potential for a Regional Shopping Centre.
+The City of St. Albert MDP entitled Flourish - Growing to 100K, Bylaw 15/200720/2020 as amended, Urban Structure and General Land Use, Map 3Future Land Use Policy, Map 2, designates the plan area for mixed-use employment area, mixed-use node, and neighbourhoodindustrial, commercial, and residential land uses with the potential for a Regional Shopping Centre.

 The Transportation Network, Map 5, MDP, includes the alignment of Ray Gibbon Drive and the crosstown connection with LeClair Way (137 Avenue) with Ray Gibbon Drive.

-1.7.2 Existing Area Structure Plan
+1.7.3 Existing Area Structure Plan

 The original version of the South Riel Area Structure Plan was adopted on September 18, 2007, and was amended in September 2011.
 The South Riel Area Structure Plan Bylaw 21/2007, as amended was repealed and replaced by Bylaw 27/2015.
 Bylaw 27/2015 addressed amendments to the residential land uses in September 2015, and amended by Bylaw 29/2015 addressed amendments to the commercial and industrial/commercial land uses in October 2015.
-Bylaw 14/2019 focused on the residential lands located south of Levasseur Road, west of Riel Drive, east of the CN Railway, and north of LeClair Way.
+Bylaw 14/2019, focused on the residential lands located south of Levasseur Road, west of Riel Drive, east of the CN Railway, and north of LeClair Way.
+Bylaw 31/2021, focused on 25 Richardson Drive to change commercial to industrial/commercial.

-1.7.3 Land Use Bylaw
+1.7.4 Land Use Bylaw